Complete Guide on website development life cycle

 File Upload:

-All website files like HTML, Java, CSS etc are uploaded to the server.
-Developers use FTP or other tools to transfer files from the local dev environment to the live server.
+All website files, including HTML, JavaScript, and CSS, are uploaded to the server.
+Developers use FTP or other tools to transfer files from the local development environment to the live server, ensuring the process is carefully managed to avoid any downtime.

 Final Testing: